Tissue engineering: Bioartificial organs

 An artificial organ is an engineered device that can be extra corporeal or implanted to support impaired or failing organ systems.
 Bioartificial organs are typically created with the intent to restore critical biological functions like in the replacement of diseased hearts and lungs, or provide drastic quality of life improvements like in the use of engineered skin on burn victims.
 While some examples of bioartificial organs are still in the research stage of development due to the limitations involved with creating functional organs, others are currently being used in clinical settings experimentally and commercially.

 Lung

 Extracorporeal membrane oxygenation (ECMO) machines, otherwise known as heart and lung machines, are an adaptation of cardiopulmonary bypass techniques that provide heart and lung support.
 It is used primarily to support the lungs for a prolonged but still temporary timeframe (1–30 days) and allow for recovery from reversible diseases.
-Robert Bartlett is known as the father of ECMO and performed the first treatment of a newborn using an EMCO machine in 1975.
+Robert Bartlett is known as the father of ECMO and performed the first treatment of a newborn using an ECMO machine in 1975.